lenaburdick/lenaburdick.github.io/reap-excel.md

 ## Why Excel?

 This project was developed in Excel because of preexisting company infrastructure.
-While a programming language or modeling software may have been better suited to this project, it was important to build the tool in Excel to make it accessible & editable within company resources.
+While there may be programming languages or modeling software better suited to the techincal aspects of this project, Excel was the best tool on a practical level.
+This ensured the tool is easily editable & integrated with company resources.

 ## Simplified Model Structure